kevinwlu/dsd/Nexys-4-DDR/Lab-1/READ.md

 # Lab 1: Seven-segment decoder

-Contributions by Brandon Ip, 2019 Spring

-## Part 1 - LED decoder
+## Project 1 - LED decoder

-### 1. Create a new project in Vivado
+### 1. Create a new RTL project leddec in Vivado Quick Start

 * Create a new source file of file type VHDL and copy the code from leddec.vhd

 * Create a new constraint file of file type XDC and copy the code from leddec.xdc

+* Choose Nexys 4 DDR board for the project

+* Click design sources and copy the VHDL code from leddec.vhd

+* Click constraints and copy the code from leddec.xdc

 ### 2. Run synthesis

 ### 3. Run implementation and open implemented design

-### 4. Right-click generate bitstream and click bitstream settings
+### 4. Generate bitstream and open hardware manager

+* Click 'Generate Bitstream'

-* Click 'Configure additional bitstream settings' and click the Startup tab
+* Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-* Change the Select Startup Clock dropdown to JTAGCLK and save settings

-* Click Generate Bitstream

-### 5. Connect Nexys 4 DDR
+### 5. Slider switches on Nexys 4 DDR

-* Initialize Chain

-* Under the Config tab, click Browse on FPGA and navigate to the project location and upload the .bit file created from Generate Bitstream

-* Click Program
+* Slider switches 6 and 7 to determine which dsiplay is illuminated

+* Slider switches 0, 1, 2, and 3 to select the value of 4-bit HEX digit

-## Part 2 - Hex counter
+## Project 2 - Hex counter

-### 1. Create a new project in Vivado
+### 1. Create a new project hexcounter in Vivado

 * Add the source file created in Part 1 and upload to project